 Character string specifying the plugin in "library:plugin" format (e.g., "vamp-example-plugins:amplitudefollower", "vamp-aubio-plugins:aubioonset").
 Use

-vampPluginsto see available plugins and their keys.- wave
+vampPluginsto see available plugins and their keys.- params

 Optional named list of parameter values to configure the plugin.
 Parameter names must match the parameter identifiers from